bolrog/d2dx/README.md

 D2DX is free software, but if you enjoy the project and want to buy me a coffee, [click here](https://commerce.coinbase.com/checkout/13ed8fc7-d7f3-428c-b834-ab7bd6501db7).

 ## Recent release history

+### 0.99.516
+  - High FPS (motion prediction) is now default enabled on supported game versions (1.12, 1.13c, 1.13d and 1.14d).
+  - Fix crash when trying to host TCP/IP game.

 ### 0.99.512c
   - Add "frameless" window option in cfg file, for hiding the window frame.